 However, if you got it alone and receive a denial, make a first-step appeal for your case to be reviewed again and receive a denial of reconsideration, it is time to engage a California social security disability lawyer with the experience to walk you through the next steps.
 You only have 60 days to file a Request for Hearing after a denial of reconsideration arrives, so don’t wait.
 There are several advantages that an experienced SSDI lawyer can bring to your case.

-Personal and Local Familiarity
+Personal And Local Familiarity

-There are often not very many ALJs in a geographic area, so a California social security disability lawyer who is based in your area is familiar with the ALJs that might be assigned to your case.
+There are often not very many ALJs in a geographic area, so a California social security disability attorney who is based in your area is familiar with the ALJs that might be assigned to your case.
 This will allow you to prepare better for your hearing.
 ALJs are people and people have specific quirks and habits even in their jobs: one ALJ might be well-known for passing over certain questions, another might have a reputation for coming down hard on claimants with past addictions or DUIs, while another might prefer to conduct the hearing in a particular way, such as handling the questioning him or herself or letting the claimant and lawyers take the lead during the questioning.

 Your local SSDI lawyer will know whether to prepare for certain types of questions and certain proceedings in order to present your case in the best possible light and ensure that important information is not left out of the hearing.

-Getting a Medical Opinion
+Getting A Medical Opinion

 The ALJ who conducts your hearing has a great deal of leeway in how he or she handles the process, since these hearings are informal and not constrained by the rules of evidence that apply in court cases.
 However, the Social Security Administration does have regulations in place, such as those that require the ALJ to normally hold the medical opinions of your treating doctor over those of other medical professionals.